• About The Emerald Palate

 Hike Around HĀ’ena State Park

-website | area: Hanalei (get directions) | hours: 7 am – 6:45 pm daily | reservations required
+website | area: Hanalei (get directions) | hours: 7 AM – 6:45 PM daily (7:45 PM in summer) | reservations required

 Hā’ena State Park is a protected land area at the edge of the Nā Pali Coast.
 Non-Hawaiian residents need to make reservations well in advance to visit.
-Reservations are available at 12 am 30 days in advance, and I recommend you snag one for your trip ASAP because I’ve missed out on tickets when I waited too long.
+Reservations are available at 12 AM 30 days in advance, and I recommend you snag one for your trip ASAP because I’ve missed out on tickets when I waited too long.

-So if you can, try and snag a parking spot reservation for $10/time slot and $5/adult.
-They say reservations for parking passes sell out by 12:01 am, so mark your calendar and be ready as soon as reservations open up at 12 am.
+Tickets start at $40 per person ages 4 and up.
+It’s cheaper and more likely you’ll get a reservation if you use their shuttle service, but you can also try and snag a parking spot reservation for $10/time slot and $5/adult.
+They say reservations for parking passes sell out by 12:01 AM, so mark your calendar and be ready as soon as reservations open up at 12 AM.

 You have a few different options of what to do once you’re inside the park.
 If you want to keep it recreational, head to Ke’e Beach (pronounced keh-ay) to relax or search for shells.
 It’s said that this protected bay is great for snorkeling, but the surf is stronger in winter (particularly at the western end), so proceed with caution.